 - Canceled postage stamps, promotional stamps

-- Rubber stamps of letters and words, stamp pads
+- Rubber stamps of letters and words, ink pads

 - Chalkboard, whiteboard, Magna-Doodle, Etch-A-Sketch (These tools save paper and allow children to easily erase “mistakes.”)

 - Magnetic letters or words; alphabet blocks; letters made of wood, sandpaper, or plastic

 - Picture dictionary (Consider adding a picture dictionary or two languages other than English if you have children in your classroom who speak another language.)

 - Storage for children’s work (file folders, accordion files, binders, filing trays)

 - Places to display children’s writing (bulletin boards, easels, walls, doors)